-The signature tool of sociocracy are rounds.
+Speaking in rounds is the signature tool of sociocracy.
 Like all tools in sociocracy, rounds support equal voice and effectiveness.
 Everybody gets a chance to talk.
 Everybody gets a chance to listen.
 Rounds can easily be underrated.
 This article is a celebration of rounds!

-a.
-How rounds support for everyone to be heard
+How rounds in sociocracy support everyone to be heard

 Since debate style is what we resort to in the absence of a format, not being intentional about how we talk with each other will favor some voices and ignore others.
 It is crucial to understand that not making the choice to talk in rounds (or in any other format that supports equal voice ) is still a choice we make, and it has an impact on the conversation.